DedaDev/wsrn/README.md

 # Web Speech Recognition in Node.js

-WSRN communicate with a new browser instance over puppeteer core module, it uses default microphone settings for input.
+WSRN communicate with a new browser instance over puppeteer core module, it uses default microphone settings for the input.

 * [x] Windows
 * [x] Linux